libssh2/libssh2/docs/libssh2_channel_window_read_ex.md

 Check the status of the read window.
-Returns the number of bytes which the remote end may send without overflowing the window limit read_avail (if passed) will be populated with the number of bytes actually available to be read window_size_initial (if passed) will be populated with the window_size_initial as defined by the channel_open request
+Returns the number of bytes which the remote end may send without overflowing the window limit read_avail (if passed) is populated with the number of bytes actually available to be read window_size_initial (if passed) is populated with the window_size_initial as defined by the channel_open request

 # RETURN VALUE